mirec188/document-recognzr/README.md

 # Document Recognizer

-A modern web application to parse Invoices, Bank Statements, and Loan Contracts using Google Gemini AI.
+A modern web application to parse Invoices, Bank Statements, and Loan Contracts using Google Gemini AI or OpenAi GPT-5

 ## Setup